tomek-he-him/tidy-type/Readme.md

   Out of the box.
 With any font, any layout, any stylesheet, and any framework.

 ✓ Tweakable.
-  If you're pedantic like me, you can fine-tune every single aspect of it.
+  If you’re pedantic like me, you can fine-tune every single aspect of it.